 But this didn’t bother me.
 I got to feel that way I do in the classroom of a prestigious mathematics department, in awe of the great minds that stand at the board in front of me, writing equation after equation.
 It was exciting to me that this exhibit gave others a glimpse of this same experience.

 This exhibition is part of the larger Concinnitas Project curated by Daniel Rockmore, a professor of computer science at Dartmouth.
 The portfolio contains ten prints by highly-esteemed physicists and mathematicians and is exhibited around the world, making it very exciting to be able to see in person.
-The list of contributors is impressive: Michael Atiyah, Enrico Bombieri, Simon Donaldson, Freeman Dyson, Murray Gell-Mann, Richard Karp, Peter Lax, David Mumford, Stephen Smale, and Steven Weinberg.
+The list of contributors is impressive: Michael Atiyah, Enrico Bombieri, Simon Donaldson, Freeman Dyson, Murray Gell-Mann, Richard Karp, Peter Lax, David Mumford, Stephen Smale, and Steven Weinberg (links provided to mathematicians and physicists I recognize).
 The complete collection of works on display can be viewed in the Concinnitas Portfolio.